 CRM Data Migration Steps

 Analysis involves not only examining existing data, but also looking at overall business requirements.
-If your company is using GoldMine, check out our free, GoldMine data analysis tool.

 There are a number of decisions that need to be made around what data to keep and what data to migrate to a new CRM.
 Should certain records be excluded from the data migration?
 Should there be a history cutoff date?
 Is email history really needed?